by Kelley York

 Vivian turned.
 “Because that’s not the bad part.
 The bad part,” she said, and her voice dropped as she leaned against the window and stared at her feet, “is that I don’t regret it.
 I’m glad.
 He’ll never make Mom cry again.
 He won’t use or hurt anyone else.
 He’s dead, and I’m happy.
 Isn’t there something wrong with that?
 Doesn’t that make me the worst person on the planet?”

 She was beautiful.
 Oh, she’d always been beautiful, from the first time he laid eyes on her on the playground.
 But never more so than that exact moment.
 With those words.
 With the moonlight wrapped around her body in gentle blue-white caresses that made her hair shine.
 She should have exuded self-confidence, but Brody and his friends had ruined that for her.
 The depth of the scars they left behind had never been more obvious.
 Her brother was dead, and all she could express was relief.
-That was all he’d hoped for as he watched Brody die.
+That was what he’d hoped for as he watched Brody die.

 Archer was a step closer to freeing her.